AndroidPillars/Dart/DartInDetail.md

 ## const vs final

 - Both represent immutability and read only.
-- final keyword will be used to declare run time values.
+- Final keyword will be used to declare run time values.
-- const keyword will be used to declare compile time values.
+- Const keyword will be used to declare compile time values.
 - Variables declared using the const keyword are implicitly final.

 __Need to Know,__

-- PREFER using const for const declarations.
+- Prefer using const for constant declarations.
 - Const declarations are more hot-reload friendly and allow to use const constructors if an instantiation references this declaration.

 __Example__